 There are different types of cetaceans, and they are mainly classified according to their feeding methods.
-They are divided into two main groups; the odontocetes which are the toothed whales, and the mysticetes which are baleen whales.
+They are divided into two main groups; the odontocetes, the toothed whales, and the mysticetes, baleen whales.

 Just like the name suggests, the toothed whales typically have teeth.
-They are larger in numbers than their counterparts.
+They are more prominent in numbers than their counterparts.
 Currently, there are more than 72 species of toothed whales.
-Some of these include sperm whales, killer whales, dolphins, porpoises, belugas, and narwhals.
+These include sperm whales, killer whales, dolphins, porpoises, belugas, and narwhals.

-All of these species have a cone or spade-shaped teeth that they use to catch prey before swallowing.
+These species have cones or spade-shaped teeth to catch prey before swallowing.
 Many of these prefer to feed on fish.
-The toothed whales are quite social marine mammals and like to live in groups, also known as pods.
+The toothed whales are exceptionally social marine mammals and like to live in groups, also known as pods.

-The baleen whales form the second type of cetacean.
-At the moment, there have been only 14 species of baleen whales discovered.
-These include the blue whale, right whale, fin whale, and the humpback whale.
+The baleen whales from the second type of cetacean.
+Currently, only 14 species of baleen whales have been discovered.
+These include the blue whale, right whale, fin whale, and humpback whale.

-It then forces the water through the baleen plates while the food remains inside the mouth where it is swallowed whole afterward.
+It then forces the water through the baleen plates while the food remains inside the mouth, where it is swallowed afterward.

-The cetaceans have blowholes that they use to breathe.
-When they want to breathe, they rise to the surface of the water, inhaling and exhaling through their blowhole.
+Cetaceans have blowholes that they use to breathe.
+When they want to live, they rise to the water’s surface, inhaling and exhaling through their blowhole.
 They also have a thick layer of fat to keep them warm, preventing excessive heat loss to the water.

-Pinnipeds are further divided into three families; the Phocidae which are the earless or true seal, the Otariidae or eared seals, and the Odobenidae which are the walruses.
+Pinnipeds are divided into three families; the Phocidae, the earless or actual seal; the Otariidae or eared seals; and the Odobenidae, the walruses.
 All three families are comprised of 33 species of animals.

 These kinds of marine mammals are adapted to spending time both in the water and on land.
-Pinnipeds spend time in the water but may occasionally come onshore to suckle newborns, molt or to mate.
+Pinnipeds spend time in the water but occasionally come onshore to suckle newborns, molt, or mate.

-Pinnipeds live in a variety of habitats including ice, tropics, coastal and the open ocean.
+Pinnipeds live in various habitats, including ice, tropics, coastal, and the open ocean.
 They may also be migratory or sedentary.
 They have flippers on both the front and rear of their bodies.
 These animals can drag themselves onto land and survive for long periods.

 The Sirenians from the order Sirenia include manatees and dugongs.
 These are herbivorous marine mammals and feed exclusively on aquatic vegetation.
 Sirenians are collectively given the name sea cows.
 They have large, thick bodies and tend to move at a slow pace.

-These mammals prefer the shallow waters and like to be submerged at least two meters deep.
-This is due to there being plenty of vegetation and kelp to feed on in the shallow waters.
+These mammals prefer shallow waters and like to be submerged at least two meters deep.
+This is due to plenty of vegetation and kelp to feed on in the shallow waters.

-Manatees can be found in the warm latitude areas at the coast of the Atlantic.
+Manatees can be found in the warm latitude areas on the coast of the Atlantic.
 Dugongs occupy the coastlines of the Pacific Ocean.

 Dugongs are found entirely in the ocean.
 Manatees can be found in both marine and inland waterways.
 They also differ in the shape of their tails.
-Dugongs have deeply notched tails that closely resemble a whales’ tail.
-Manatees have rounded tails that look like a paddle.
+Dugongs have deeply notched seats that closely resemble a whale’s tail.
+Manatees have rounded bottoms that look like a paddle.

-The Mustelids are a large group of mammals which includes weasels, badgers, martens, and otters.
-From this entire group, only one species are classed as marine mammals.
-Sea otters can be found on the coastline of the Pacific Ocean, starting from Alaska all the way down to California.
+The Mustelids are a large group of mammals, including weasels, badgers, martens, and otters.
+Only one species is classed as a marine mammal from this entire group.
+Sea otters can be found on the Pacific Ocean’s coastline from Alaskaifornia.

-Sea otters are popular and adorable marine mammals.
+Sea otters are famous and adorable marine mammals.
 They are mainly recognized by their furry bodies and their ability to lie on the back and float on water.
-Sea otters are carnivorous and have to eat at least 25% of their body weight daily.
+Sea otters are carnivorous and must eat at least 25% of their body weight daily.
 Their diet comprises crabs, mussels, sea urchins, and clams.

 Unlike other marine mammals, sea otters lack blubber.
 This is why they have thick fur to keep them warm.
-The dense fur insulates their bodies from the cold of the water and also prevents heat loss.
+The dense fur insulates their bodies from the water’s cold and prevents heat loss.

-Sea otters have to groom their fur to keep it in good condition constantly.
-By doing this, the fur can trap air and heat next to the skin.
-The fur also keeps them buoyant in water.
+Sea otters must constantly groom their fur to keep it in good condition.
+By doing this, the hair can trap air and heat next to the skin.
+The hair also keeps them buoyant in water.

 Sea otters are social creatures and stay in groups of either females with their pups or males alone.

-Sea otters are considered a keystone species because they help keep the numbers of sea urchins down.
+Sea otters are considered a keystone species because they help keep the number of sea urchins down.
 If sea urchins are left to increase in numbers, they would, in turn, eat almost all the kelp.
-This would affect other sea animals that also rely on kelp for their food and habitat.
+This would affect other sea animals relying on kelp for their food and habitat.

 Polar bears may look like land mammals but are technically marine mammals.
-Polar bears spend a great part of their lives on ice and not on land.
+Polar bears spend a significant part of their lives on ice, not land.

 Polar bears hunt, mate, and do most of their activities on the ice.
 Their ideal habitat is the sea ice in the arctic ocean in Canada.

-They have large webbed feet that they use to swim and to walk on the ice.
+They have large webbed feet that they use to swim and walk on the ice.
 Polar bears are carnivorous and feed mainly on seals.
-When there is limited food, they will scavenge on carcasses, or hunt smaller animals and birds.
+They will scavenge on carcasses or hunt smaller animals and birds when there is limited food

 Polar bears are excellent swimmers and can swim up to speeds of 6mph.
-They have great endurance and can swim continually for hours just to get to a piece of ice.
+They have great endurance and can swim for hours to get to a piece of ice.

-They have large paws which they use to paddle through the water while the hind legs are held flat.
+They have large paws that paddle through the water while the hind legs are held flat.
 The paws are widespread and can measure up to 12 inches in width.

-Polar bears have whitish fur that is used to keep them warm in the extremely cold temperatures of the arctic.
-These animals can occasionally be spotted washing their fur in ice to keep it clean.
+Polar bears have whitish-looking fur that keeps them warm in the arctic’s freezing temperatures.
+These animals can occasionally be spotted washing their hair in ice to keep it clean.